Press On Nails Are The Beauty Industry’s Best-Kept Secret

 Your nails should now be secure.
 Test the strength by applying a small amount of force to the nail and apply more glue if necessary.

 Celebrities That Flaunt Press-On Nails

 Celebrities tend to be trendsetters in the beauty market, so why would the same not apply for press-on nails?
 Jennifer Lopez frequently models press-on manicures for awards shows, according to her self-proclaimed MAN-icurist Tom Bachik.
-He styles the nails of other celebrities as well, but J Lo seems to love her press-ons just as much as the rest of us.
+He designs the nails of other celebrities as well, but J Lo seems to love her press-ons just as much as the rest of us.

 Also on the list of celebrities using this sweet option is Alexandria Ocasio-Cortez.
 As she is a Congresswoman, she makes an effort to make her appearance as professional and classically trendy as possible for the public eye.
 Her nails are included on the list because the press-on manicures she wears are easy to manage and absolutely adorable!